 Active Living After Cancer

 Active Living after Cancer uses an alternative approach to increasing physical activity.
 Rather than promote a structured exercise regimen which would include the use of a gym or fitness equipment, the program recommends increased physical activity by incorporating short bouts of moderate intensity activity into daily life.
+The program consists of 12 weekly sessions, followed by a reunion at the conclusion of the program.
+Each session is comprised of cognitive and behavioral skills training related to increasing physical activity, a guided discussion on a survivorship topic, and short bouts of moderate physical activity.

 "Our research showed this program improves survivors' quality of life," said Karen Basen-Engquist, Ph.D., Director of MD Anderson's Center for Energy Balance in Cancer Prevention and Survivorship.
 "We are now working to make it broadly available in the community."